Probing hyperon electric dipole moments with a full angular analysis

-Following the definition of asymmetry parameters $\alpha$ and $\phi$, originally introduced by Lee and Yang~\cite{Lee:1957qs}, the hyperon CP violating observables, induced by these asymmetry parameters, are quantified as $A^{B}_{CP}=(\alpha_{B}+\bar{\alpha}_{B})/(\alpha_{B}-\bar{\alpha}_{B})$ and $\Delta\phi^{B}_{CP}=(\phi_{B}+\bar{\phi}_{B})/2$~\cite{BESIII:2021ypr}.
+The asymmetry parameters $\alpha$ and $\phi$, which were originally introduced by Lee and Yang~\cite{Lee:1957qs}, are used to define the hyperon $CP$-violating observables as $A^{B}_{CP}=(\alpha_{B}+\bar{\alpha}_{B})/(\alpha_{B}-\bar{\alpha}_{B})$ and $\Delta\phi^{B}_{CP}=(\phi_{B}+\bar{\phi}_{B})/2$~\cite{BESIII:2021ypr}.
 Two observables are complementary as they rely on the sine and cosine of the strong phase difference, respectively.
-In hyperon decays, the relative strong phases are small, leading to the latter exhibiting better sensitivity~\cite{Wang:2022fih,Donoghue:1986hh}.
-Moreover, in this Letter, the latter in $\Xi$ decays can be determined due to the measurable polarization of $\Lambda$ hyperon.
+In hyperon decays, the relative strong phases are small, so that the latter one exhibits better sensitivity~\cite{Wang:2022fih,Donoghue:1986hh}.
+Moreover, in this paper, the latter in $\Xi$ decays can be determined because of the measurable polarization of the $\Lambda$ hyperon.

-To assess the statistical sensitivity of the measurement, 500 pseudo experiments of each decay are generated and fitted by using a probability density function based on the full angular distributions shown in Equation~\eqref{angdis}.
-The estimated yields presented in Table~\ref{tab:input_para}, as well as the form factors and decay parameters obtained from the published articles~\cite{He:2022jjc, ParticleDataGroup:2022pth, BESIII:2022qax,BESIII:2020fqg,BESIII:2021ypr,BESIII:2023drj}, are fixed for the generation.
-The EDM, along with other form factors, decay parameters and polarization, can be simultaneously determined from fitting.
-The study further investigates sensitivities for different statistics at BESIII and STCF experiments, taking into account branching fractions, detection efficiencies, and the impact of longitudinally polarized electron beam.
+To evaluate the statistical sensitivity of the measurement, 500 pseudoexperiments of each decay are generated and fitted using a probability density function derived from the full angular distributions shown in Eq.~\eqref{angdis}.
+The estimated yields presented in Table~\ref{tab:input_para}, as well as the form factors and decay parameters from the published articles~\cite{He:2022jjc, ParticleDataGroup:2022pth, BESIII:2022qax,BESIII:2020fqg,BESIII:2021ypr,BESIII:2023drj}, are fixed for the generation.
+The EDM, along with other form factors, decay parameters, and polarization, can be simultaneously determined from fitting.
+This work further investigates the sensitivities for different statistics at BESIII and STCF experiments, taking into account branching fractions, detection efficiencies, and the impact of a longitudinally polarized electron beam.
 Figure~\ref{fig:sensitivity_a} presents the estimated sensitivities for hyperon EDMs.
-With the statistics from BESIII experiment, the $\Lambda$ EDM sensitivity, $10^{-19}$ $e$ cm (red full circle), demonstrates a remarkable three-order-of-magnitude enhancement over the only existing measurement at Fermilab with similar statistics~\cite{Pondrom:1981gu}, while maintaining cutting-edge sensitivities, $10^{-19}$ $e$ cm, for $\Sigma^+$, $\Xi^-$, and $\Xi^0$ hyperons.
-The EDM sensitivities will be further improved by $1\sim2$ orders of magnitude (open square and full triangle) at STCF experiment.
+Utilizing the present statistics from the BESIII experiment, the sensitivity for $\Lambda$ EDM reaches $10^{-19}$ $e$ cm (red full circle), achieving a remarkable 3-orders-of-magnitude improvement over the only existing measurement at Fermilab with similar statistics.
+Furthermore, the BESIII experiment maintains state-of-the-art sensitivities of $10^{-19}$ $e$ cm for the $\Sigma^+$, $\Xi^-$, and $\Xi^0$ hyperons.
+The STCF experiment is expected to further improve the EDM sensitivities by around 1-2 orders of magnitude (shown by the open square and full triangle symbols).